zeblueslip/fujungao.GitHub.io/_posts/2017-07-21 The New Era of White Terror or We Just Think Too Much.md

 # The New Era of White Terror?
+Or We Just Think Too Much

 From 2012 onwards, China's political environment tightened quickly.
 From the control of civil society to the further suppression of human rights defenders, the turn of the Chinese political atmosphere has become a fact that everyone knows.